robertorcosta/azure-docs.pt-br/articles/cost-management/migrate-cost-management-api.md

     ]
 ```

-#### <a name="new-response-body"></a>New response body
+#### <a name="new-response-body"></a>Novo corpo de resposta

-The APIs support the [Azure REST asynchronous](../azure-resource-manager/resource-manager-async-operations.md) format.
-Call the API using GET and you receive the following response:
+As APIs dão suporte ao formato [assíncrono do REST do Azure](../azure-resource-manager/resource-manager-async-operations.md) .
+Chame a API usando GET e você receberá a seguinte resposta:

 ```
 No Response Body